 Since those early days, Kelsey staff and students have taken part in expeditions in countries as far afield as Italy, Syria, Ukraine, Libya, Jordan, Tunisia, Croatia, Armenia, and Greece, with Kelsey-sponsored projects currently under way in Israel, Egypt, Turkey, and Italy.
 Some of these current projects are documented in reports "from the field."

-Click here to purchase In the Field: The Archaeological Expeditions of the Kelsey Museum, a book that describes each of these projects and offers many black-and-white and color illustrations.
+Purchase In the Field: The Archaeological Expeditions of the Kelsey Museum, a book that describes each of the projects undertaken before 2006 and offers many black-and-white and color illustrations.